husky-helen/MObyGaze/README_Code.md

 The preparation of the data is detailed in supplementary material of the paper.
 In order to associate the annotated segments (columns `start_frame` and `end_frame` respectively) with the corresponding span of audio track samples we used `segment_audio.ipynb` located in the `/audio_preprocessing` directory.
 All the audio segments are saved in a .wav format.
 In order to run the model:
 1. Extract the features from the raw .wav files using the `extract_features.py` file located in  `/extract_features`.
 Researchers needs to specify path to the annotator csv, the directory of the sannotator's raw audio segmenets and the output directory.
 The .pt features will be stored in `yourfeaturedir/annotator_name/imdb_key` (e.g yourfeaturedir/annotator_1/tt0108160).
-2. Change the path in the `process_train.py` file
+2. Change the path in the `process_train.py` file and specify the type of experiment (var `TYPE_OF_MODEL`)
 3. Change the path in the `train.py` file.
 Researchers need to specify the path to the extracted features and the path to the dataset.
 4. Train the model
 ```sh
   python3 train.py
   ```
 5. `results_analysis.ipynb` notebook can be used to read from the tensorboard logs.
-As an alternative you can run `tensorboard --logdir=path_to_log_folder`
+As an alternative, run `tensorboard --logdir=path_to_log_folder`

+### SpeechClassification
+The preparation of the data is detailed in supplementary material of the paper.